17Jan2013

 At the time, investors were limited to 4 properties financed, which included their primary residence.

-In its official announcement in February 2009, Fannie Mae said it was upping the maximum financed-property limit from 4 to ten to help stabilize the housing market nationwide.
+In February 2009, Fannie Mae said it would up the maximum financed-property limit from four to ten to help stabilize the U.S. housing market.

 "Experienced investors play a key role in the housing recovery", it said.